saracreates/PhotonRecoML/README.md

 -[ ] How to normalize on other datasets??
 Needed?
 Needed on ouput as well?

+## Summary stage 2

+In stage 2 I showed that the network can not only learn the right $x/y$ position but also the correct energy when dealing with photons in an energy range of 2-200 GeV.
+The energy resolution is $\pm 2.2$ %.
+Furthermore some minor changes were investigated (see above).

 ## Add your files

 - [ ] [Create](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#create-a-file) or [upload](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#upload-a-file) files